AbirBokhtiar/TaskTracker/readme.md

   var today = new Date();

   for (var i = 1; i < data.length; i++) {
-    var dueDate = new Date(data[i][3]); // Due Date in Column D var email = data[i][2]; // Assigned To email in Column C
+    var dueDate = new Date(data[i][3]);
+    var email = data[i][2];

     if (dueDate < today && data[i][6] !== "Completed") {
-      var subject = "Task Reminder: " + data[i][1]; // Task Name in Column B
+      var subject = "Task Reminder: " + data[i][1];
       var body = "Dear " + data[i][2] + ",\n\nThis is a reminder that your task \"" + data[i][1] + "\" is overdue.
 Please update the task status.\n\nBest Regards,\nTask Tracker";
       MailApp.sendEmail(email, subject, body);
     }
   }
 }
-To set up this script:

 Go to Extensions > Apps Script.

-Paste the script above into the editor.
+Paste the script into the editor and save.

-Save the script and set a trigger to run it daily by clicking on the clock icon (Triggers) and setting the frequency to Daily.
+Set a trigger to run the script daily.

-5. Google Sheets Filters:
+6. Filters and Sorting
-You can use the built-in Filter functionality in Google Sheets to filter tasks by Priority, Status, or Due Date.
+You can use Filters to sort and view tasks by Priority, Status, or Due Date:

-For example, to filter tasks by Priority:

-Click on the filter icon in the header row of Column E (Priority).
+Click on the filter icon in the header row.

-Choose Filter by condition and select your criteria (e.g., High priority).
+Choose filter criteria (e.g., High Priority or Completed tasks).

+This allows you to quickly manage and review your tasks.

-6. How to Set Up and Use the Task Tracker:
+7. How to Set Up and Use the Task Tracker
 Create Your Sheet:

-Open a new Google Sheets file.

-Set up the columns and formulas as described above.
+Open a new Google Sheets file and set up columns and formulas as described.

-Input Data:
+Input Task Data:

+Enter tasks with details such as Task Name, Assigned To, Due Date, and Priority.

-Enter task information into the sheet, and the Task ID will be auto-generated.
+The Task ID will auto-generate.

-Update the Progress column as tasks are worked on.
+Update Progress as the task progresses, and Status will update automatically.

-Automated Status Update:

-The Status column will automatically update based on the Progress column using the formula.

-Monitor and Filter Tasks:
+Monitor Progress:

-Use filters to view tasks by Priority or Status.

-Track overall completion with the Completion Rate formula.
+Use the Completion Rate formula to track overall progress.

+Use the Count by Status formulas to see how many tasks are in each stage.

-Set Up Notifications:
+Set Up Email Reminders:

-Use the Google Apps Script (optional) to send email reminders for overdue tasks.
+Use Google Apps Script to send automated email reminders for overdue tasks.

+8. Additional Customizations
+You can extend the functionality of your Task Tracker by:

+Adding a Gantt Chart for visual progress tracking.

+Using Google Sheets Add-ons for advanced project management.

+Creating a Kanban Board using Google Sheets’ Cell Color Coding and Charts.